pdennis/pdennis.github.io/_posts/2022-11-07-I've-been-tweeting-12-identical-political-attacks-a-day.md

 Date: 2022-11-07
 ---

+So, uh, I've been tweeting 12 identical political attacks a day, every day

 I'm an opposition researcher, and for most people, that means digging up dirt.
 And it does.
 But anybody who does this job long enough learns a painful lesson: information doesn't do anything by itself.

 Information can inspire people to do things, which is great.
 But not all attacks are powerful enough to do much of that on their own.